-Language barrier: Approximately 9% of Saanich adults over 65 years report that English is not the main language spoken in their homes.
+Language barrier: Approximately 11% of Saanich adults report that English is not the main language spoken in their homes.
 These older adults may be more isolated, be harder to reach, and have difficulty with oral and written communication related to recreation and parks; they need more support to participate.